Jackée Harry: Television

 She had a recurring role as Vanessa on the UPN/The CW series Everybody Hates Chris and had a recurring role on the BET Series Let's Stay Together.
 From 2012 to 2015, she starred in Byron Allen's sitcom The First Family.
 In 2013, she appeared in the pilot episode of the Disney sitcom Girl Meets World, as well as the episodes "Girl Meets Crazy Hat" and "Girl Meets Demolition".
 That same year, she also joined Gibbs in the movie Forbidden Woman.
 In 2014, she made a guest appearance on Instant Mom as her character Lisa Landry.
 She appeared in the 2 Broke Girls episode "And the Sax Problem" in 2016, as Earl's (Garrett Morris) ex-girlfriend.

 On December 8, 2020, during an appearance on Today, Harry announced that she was set to join the cast of the soap opera Days of Our Lives.
 Harry was cast as Paulina Price.
 When the series was renewed for two additional seasons in 2021, Harry was placed on contract with the series.
 On July 25, 2021, she appeared on Celebrity Family Feud.

 Harry guest starred in The Neighborhood season 7, playing Tina's stepmother, Loretta, in the episode "Welcome to the Wicked Stepmother," where Tina's father visits and she discovers he has age-related impairments.

 Personal life

-Harry has one child and was once married to arranger and conductor Jerry Jemmott.
+Harry has one adopted child and was once married to arranger and conductor Jerry Jemmott.
 In 1996, Harry married Elgin Charles Williams; they later divorced in 2003.
 During their marriage, Harry and Williams adopted a son, Frank, in 1997.